lukas681/Measure-Detector-UI/README.md

        git clone https://gitlab.lrz.de/ge82xib/measure-detector-ui

 2) Make sure to have Docker installed.
 For Windows you can also use WSL 2 to get a nice Docker environment.
 Now build the MeasureDetector.
 This works also on Windows using Docker for Windows.
+If you have Make installed, then you can also use the provided Makefile.
+Adjust the port to your needs.
+Standard is 8181 where it is going to listen to incoming requests.

       $ cd measure-detector-docker
+      $ make build-docker

+   Otherwise, just build the container manually:

+      $ cd measure-detector-docker

       # Build the image with the latest model
-      $ docker build -t measure_detector .
+	$ docker build --no-cache --tag mdet:1 -t measure_detector .

       # Run in container (change port to `XXXX:8080` if needed):
-      $ docker run -p 8080:8080 measure_detector
+	$ docker run --name mdet -d -p ${PORT}:8080 measure_detector

 3) (Optional) Test the REST interface: